davperez-tech/Backup-Disaster-Recovery/runbooks/file-level-restore.md

 1. Open the Veeam Backup & Replication console on BKP01
 2. Navigate to **Home → Backups → Disk** (for local repository) or **Home → Backups → Object Storage** (for S3 cloud tier)
-3. Locate the backup for the target machine (e.g., DC01, WIN11-CLIENT, SRV-LINUX01)
+3. Locate the backup for the target machine
 4. Note the available restore points (dates/times) — you need the most recent point that contains the file in its pre-incident state

 ### Step 2: Launch File-Level Restore